borgbackup/borgbackup.github.io/releases/index.rst

 Borg 1.0
 --------

-Borg 1.0 is not supported any more, please use 1.1.x.
+Borg 1.0 is not supported any more, please use Borg 1.2.x.
 The last release in this series was |current1.0|, released on |current1.0date|.

 - `Documentation <https://borgbackup.readthedocs.io/en/1.0-maint/>`__